aksaeri/readi/pages/research.md

 We have over 100 international collaborators and more than 4000 people across 40 countries have completed the first and second waves of data collection.

-Participate in the SCRUB study or read more about how to access the open science data at https://www.scrubcovid19.org
+Participate in the SCRUB study or read more about how to access the open science data [here](https://www.scrubcovid19.org)

 ## What works to reduce dietary consumption of animal products?